Posture Braces Reviewed By a Posture Expert

 As a practitioner who understands and works with improving posture every day, I was very skeptical of posture devices.
 Skeptical about their effectiveness I decided to test them myself.
 To satisfy my own inquisitive nature I created an analytical methodology to test them.

-Why reviewing devices that claim to improve your posture?
+Why review devices that claim to improve your posture?

 My interest in posture review came about when clients asked me for help with their posture at work or home.
 They would say, “Isn’t there something I can wear to help with my posture?”
 So, I began researching non-prescription required devices.